Lupus UK Centres of Excellence

 Communication

-• Patients having reasons for additional tests, investigations (other than the usual accepted routine clinic testing e.g. blood, urine) and medications explained to them.
+• Patients having reasons explained to them for additional tests, investigations (other than the usual accepted routine clinic testing e.g. blood, urine) and medications.

 • Patients being informed of any possible side-effects of tests, investigations and medications.